≡ Menu

 6) Encourage students to ask their questions

-After presenting a scenario, prompt students to ask their questions and discover more details about the situation at hand.
+After presenting a scenario, prompt students to ask questions and discover more details about the situation.
 If no one speaks up, give an example of what students might ask and how you respond.
 Don’t stop at just one or two questions.

 7) Don’t praise questions

-This may sound a little counter-intuitive, but it’s important.
+This may sound a little counter-intuitive, but it’s essential.
 Think about this.
 As a teacher, you’ve probably both said and heard the phrase “There’s no such thing as a stupid question” many times.
-Therefore, you should not evaluate the question that is presented to you by telling the student something like, “That’s a great question!”.
+Therefore, you should not evaluate the question presented to you by telling the student something like, “That’s a great question!”.

-If one student receives praise for the question she asks, and the next student doesn’t, the second person may become discouraged from participating.
-Praising some students, but not all, will reinforce the idea that there are great questions and not so wonderful questions, and you want to make sure that your students are asking their query, whatever they may be.
-Remind the class that all inquiries are equal and valued neutral, neither good nor bad.
+If one student receives praise for the question she asks and the next student doesn’t, the second person may become discouraged from participating.
+Praising some students, but not all, will reinforce the idea that there are significant and not-so-great questions, and you want to ensure that your students are asking their queries, whatever they may be.
+Remind the class that all inquiries are equal and valued neutrally, neither good nor bad.

 8) Tell students that question and answer sessions will help them prepare for tests

-We’ve all heard it: “Will this be on the exam?”
-Q&A time is a great time to remind students that, yes, they will be tested on the content you are teaching.
+We’ve all heard, “Will this be on the exam?”
+Q&A time is a great time to remind students that they will be tested on your teaching content.
 When students become lax in participating, remind them that this is one way to study for an upcoming exam.

-By asking questions, they get to personalize their need to study based on the gaps that they have identified in their knowledge.
-The more they pay attention and partake in class, the less time that will be required for studying.
-Even if a student is primarily engaged because they want a good grade, this makes the kind of thought and reflection that goes into asking questions a win-win situation.
+By asking questions, students can personalize their need to study based on the gaps they have identified in their knowledge.
+The more they pay attention and partake in class, the less time will be required for learning.
+Even if a student is primarily engaged because they want a good grade, the thought and reflection that goes into asking questions is a win-win situation.

-If you want to get, students focusing on your lectures and contributing to class discussions, offer bonus marks for participation.
-For instance, for every question that a student answers correctly, he/she will receive an additional 1% on the mid-term exam.
-If you use this method, make sure all students can answer the questions, choose students randomly, and offer these sessions regularly.
+If you want students to focus on your lectures and contribute to class discussions, offer bonus marks for participation.
+For instance, for every question a student answers correctly, he/she will receive an additional 1% on the mid-term exam.
+If you use this method, ensure all students can answer the questions, choose students randomly, and offer these sessions regularly.

 Summing it up!

-More than likely, you will be asked about the techniques you use as a teacher for question and answer sessions in the teacher job interview.
+You will likely be asked about the techniques you use as a teacher for question and answer sessions in the teacher job interview.

 Now it is your turn.
 What methods have you tried in the classroom to maintain students’ attention and focus?
 What worked and what didn’t?